ARMORING PATTERN ON A HAIR MINERAL ANALYSIS

 2. Elimination is not reduced.
 However, it is shunted to other routes of elimination such as the kidneys and bowel, and away from the skin and hair.

-A possible reason this occurs is in order to handle, retrace or process an old trauma or imbalance of some kind.
+- In order to retrace or process an old trauma or imbalance of some kind.
 In this sense, it is akin to “putting on your armor” to handle a situation or event.
+This is why we call it armoring.

-HOW MANY MINERALS MUST BE OR CAN BE INVOLVED?
+HOW MANY MINERALS MUST OR CAN BE INVOLVED?

-Armoring can involve just one or two minerals.
-However, to identify the pattern, usually it must involve three or more minerals.
+Armoring can involve as few as just one minerals.
+It can involve a dozen or more minerals.

 QUANTIFYING THE PATTERN